 FSC481Y5 • Internship in Forensic Science

-As the capstone experience for the Forensic Science Specialist Programs, this course provides students with professional practice and research experience.
-Students are required to attend classes that address proper research design and methodology, as well as issues of professional practice in the forensic sciences including: ethics; research protocols; written and verbal communication skills; professional communication (interviews, letters, emails, reports, presentations, and publications); and expert witness testimony.
-Students will also be placed with a participating forensic agency to conduct research and gain an understanding of the unit's daily operations.
-In addition to practice presentations, critiques, an ethics approval application, a 10-15 page research proposal, and a mock interview, students are required to formally present the results of their research at the annual Forensic Science Day symposium and submit a publication quality manuscript of their work.
+As one of the capstone experience options for the Forensic Science Specialist programs, this course provides students with the opportunity to gain research and professional experience.
+Students are required to attend classes that address research design and methodology, as well as topics related to professional work and practice in the forensic sciences.
+Students may be placed with a participating public agency, private organization, or university lab to conduct research and gain an understanding of the unit’s daily operations.

 Course application is required.
 See the Forensic Science Program website for details.